nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ##### Extra Explanation:

-The command `sort m/d n/a` would mean that `EduMate` would first sort contacts by decreasing number of common modules with you, and tie-break by increasing alphabetical order.
+The command `sort m/d n/a` would mean that `EduMate` would first sort contacts by decreasing number of common modules with you, and tie-break by its lexicographical ordering.

 Hence, Alex Quinn is ranked higher than Amirul as Alex's name is lexicographically smaller than Amirul even though they share the same common modules as you.